How to plan a corporate event in Baku: a planner's guide

 - AV soundcheck the day before.

-- Rooming list locked; arrivals desk staffed across full inbound window.
+- Rooming list locked; arrivals desk staffed across the full inbound window, which for a mixed-origin group can run 14 hours.

 Week 0: Run the show